ardatan/graphql-tools/.changeset/modern-melons-clean.md

 - Argument and input field name consistency.
 - Enum value consistency when used as an input value.

-Validations may be adjusted by setting `validationLevel` to `off|warn|error` globally or for specific field scopes.
+Validations may be adjusted by setting `validationLevel` to `off|warn|error` globally  or scoped for specific types and fields.
 In this initial v7 release, all validations are introduced at the `warn` threshold for backwards compatibility.
 Most of these validations will become automatic errors in v8.
 To enable validation errors now, set `validationLevel: 'error'`.
 Full configuration options look like this:

 ```js
 const gatewaySchema = stitchSchemas({